- SCU Home Page

 Health Care Ethics Internship and Student Programs

 Students contemplating a career in health care participate in a Health Care Ethics Internship primarily at O'Connor Hospital, where they learn on site about ethical dilemmas from physicians, nurses, and other professionals.
 Rotations are also available at Seton Medical Center and Hospice of the Valley.
-To date, more than 100 SCU undergraduates have participated in the program.
-In addition, the Honzel Family Foundation supports the Center's annual fellowship in health care ethics.
-Center staff also teach core curriculum courses, including "Ethics in the Health Professions," "Social and Ethical Dimensions of Biotechnology" and "Theology, Sex, and Relationships."
+To date, more than 150 SCU undergraduates have participated in the program.
+Center staff also teach core curriculum courses, including "Ethics in the Health Professions" and "Social and Ethical Dimensions of Biotechnology."

 The Center has undertaken research on various cutting edge issues in health care ethics and has a special interest in vulnerable patient populations.
 Current work focuses on decision making for patients who suffer from Alzheimer's or other forms of dementia and have no legally recognized surrogate decision maker.
 Major efforts include: